By the end of this section, you will be able to:

 We know , and so

 The energy released in this decay is in the range, about times as great as typical chemical reaction energies, consistent with many previous discussions.
 Most of this energy becomes kinetic energy of the particle (or nucleus), which moves away at high speed.
 The energy carried away by the recoil of the nucleus is much smaller in order to conserve momentum.
 The nucleus can be left in an excited state to later emit photons ( rays).
 This decay is spontaneous and releases energy, because the products have less mass than the parent nucleus.
-The question of why the products have less mass will be discussed in Equation 31.59.
-Note that the masses given in Exercise 34.31 are atomic masses of neutral atoms, including their electrons.
+The question of why the products have less mass will be discussed in 31.6 Binding Energy.
+Note that the masses given in Appendix A Atomic Masses are atomic masses of neutral atoms, including their electrons.
 The mass of the electrons is the same before and after decay, and so their masses subtract out when finding .
 In this case, there are 94 electrons before and after the decay.

 There are actually three types of beta decay.
 The first discovered was “ordinary” beta decay and is called decay or electron emission.
 The symbol represents an electron emitted in nuclear beta decay.
 Cobalt-60 is a nuclide that decays in the following manner: